MalteHei/apex-chart-ref-objects/artikel.md

 After creating a region of type `Chart`, go to its `Attributes` and scroll down to `Advanced`.
 Here, you can define a JavaScript-Function which will be called when the chart is initialized.

-> If you don't care about manually exploring a JET Chart and potentially learing some JavaScript, you can skip this chapter and continue at [Adding a Static Reference Object to an Axis](#adding-a-static-reference-object-to-an-axis).
+> If you don't care about manually exploring a JET Chart and potentially learning some JavaScript, you can skip this chapter and continue at [Adding a Static Reference Object to an Axis](#adding-a-static-reference-object-to-an-axis).

 ### Testing